Kaajal

-The film is adapted from Gulshan Nanda's novel "Maadhavi" by Phani Majumdar with Kidar Sharma writing the dialogues.
+The film is adapted from Gulshan Nanda's novel "Maadhavi."
+The screenplay was by Phani Majumdar with Kidar Sharma writing the dialogues.
 It was the tenth-highest-grossing film, and was listed amongst the Top 20 films of 1965.
 Boxofficeindia.com declared the film a "hit" at the box office.
 The film was remade in Telugu as Maa Inti Devatha.